ArchiDevil/dxr-sample/docs/Plan.md

 - There are trees, stones, grass on the island.
 OPTIONAL
 - There are volumetric clouds and a sun.
 - There are possibility to change day time.
 OPTIONAL

+## Landscape generation

+- Landscape consists of vertical columns.
+Each column has 2 triangles on the top and multiple triangles on sides.
+- Landscape is generated using a height map.
+- Each 'cube' has color:
+    - <50 levels are yellow
+    - Sea level is 50 blocks height
+    - 50-53 levels are yellow (sand)
+    - 53-63 levels are green (grass)
+    - 63-80 levels are grey (rocks)
+    - 80+ levels are white (snow)